Falling Blossoms: Music video

 Min acts as the head of the family in lieu of his father and developmentally disabled older brother, portrayed by Kim, but runs into trouble with gang members while trying to help his mother (Park Mi-sun) and brother.
 The gang beats Kim up in front of his teacher (Fromis 9's Roh Ji-sun) to get to Min.
 Min successfully carries out revenge after he was berated by their mother for his failure to protect Kim.
-As the gang leader, played by Lee Sang-Min tried to lure Min into an alleyway as an attempt of murder, it was Kim who receives the blow instead after he read the message on Min's phone, leaving the gang leader in disbelief as he ran away.
-Min later found a Dying Kim on the alleyway, with Kim handing over a heartful letter he wrote to Min before he succumbed to his wound.
-A tearful Min then sat dejectedly beside his now-deceased brother, while holding his hand.
+As the gang leader, played by Lee Sang-Min tries to lure Min into an alleyway as an attempt of murder, it was Kim who receives the blow instead after he read the message on Min's phone, leaving the gang leader in disbelief as he ran away.
+Min later finds a Dying Kim on the alleyway, with Kim handing over a heartful letter he wrote to Min before he succumbs to his wound.
+A tearful Min then sits dejectedly beside his now-deceased brother, while holding his hand.
 The accompanying music video was directed by Super Junior's Shindong.